Unit of Work

 Ensure that this interface is accepting a generic type of the connection object.

-Then, add the following properties that will hold the state of transaction.
+Then, save the following properties that will hold the state of transaction.

 Class